 Bacterial vaginosis is a condition in which there is an overgrowth of certain bacteria that normally live in the vagina.
 It's usually a mild problem that may go away on its own.
 But it can lead to more serious problems.
 So it's a good idea to see your doctor and get treatment.

 Bacterial vaginosis is caused by an overgrowth of bacteria that are normally in the vagina.
 No one knows exactly what causes the bacteria to overgrow.
 But certain things make it more likely to happen, such as douching or having a new sex partner.

 The most common symptom of bacterial vaginosis is abnormal vaginal discharge.
 It may look greyish white or yellow.
 It may have a "fishy" odour, which may be worse after vaginal intercourse.
 But in many cases, bacterial vaginosis doesn't cause any symptoms.

 Doctors diagnose bacterial vaginosis by asking about the symptoms, doing a pelvic examination, and taking a sample of the vaginal discharge.
 The sample can be tested to find out if you have bacterial vaginosis.

 Bacterial vaginosis often clears up on its own.
-But in some women it doesn't go away on its own.
-And for many women it comes back after it has cleared up.
-Antibiotic treatment works for some women but not others.
+But in some cases it doesn't go away on its own.
+If your symptoms don't go away, treatment usually helps.
+But sometimes bacterial vaginosis comes back after it has cleared up.

 Bacterial vaginosis can be hard to distinguish from other types of vaginal infection.
 Consider the following if you have any signs of vaginal infection.